 If you are looking at the picture and thinking ‘I recognise that name and her face’ - you are not wrong!
 Vana featured on The Apprentice back in 2015, with the idea of launching a gaming and dating app.
 While she did not win the show, a crowdfunding campaign helped her to hit her target and launch DatePlay - it only took three days for her to raise £150,000!

 She did not stop there though, going on to set up three other successful businesses, one being her very own brand of wine – Vino by Vano - and a social network for financial services.

 Johnny Pryn and Alex Somervell

-Prior to his time at Hassle, Sam graduated from LSE with an Economics Degree and studied for an MBA from IESE Business School.
-He has also headed up the Brazilian operations for Helping and was a Regional Director for Groupon UK.
+Before he started at Hassle, he studied for an Economics Degree at LSE and an MBA from IESE Business School.
+He has also worked as a Regional Director for Groupon UK.